Big Red Flag on this New

 Please don’t let all my warning scare you off this prompt if it speaks to you.

-I will be writing a follow-up post with more tips and brainstorming ideas for Common Application Prompt 6 in upcoming weeks.
 To make sure you don’t miss it, follow my blog by leaving your email via Sumome pop-up invite or in field on right sidebar.